franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

     end
 end
 ```
-### Pipelined  version  debug  and  testing
+### Debug  and  testing of Pipelined  version

-- in  commit [891ee88](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/891ee88a181cea1bb0545e017e88b7c0679a9761), the biggest bug of the pieplined version is fixed.
+- in  commit [`891ee88`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/891ee88a181cea1bb0545e017e88b7c0679a9761), the biggest bug of the pieplined version is fixed.
 I falsely connect the port in `top.sv`
 Renaming  logic  stages (like  fetch  and  decode) and adjusting small logic  aspects  were  necessary  to  accommodate  the  pipelined  architecture.
 One  significant  challenge  encountered  was  an  issue with the  multiplexer  selecting  inputs  for  the  `data  memory`, which  was  traced  back  to  a  misconnection  at  the  top  level.
 Correcting  this  resolved  the  issue, enabling  proper  functioning  of  the  pipelined  processor.
 ```verilog